sdwalker62/MachineLearningLab/README.md

 *** Install CTK ***

 Now we can install the NVIDIA CUDA Toolkit.
-The toolkit come with everything needed to run CUDA applications including drivers, header files, etc..
+The toolkit comes with everything needed to run CUDA applications, including drivers, header files, etc..
 We will need this to run cuda-enabled images.

 Follow the instructions here for your platform: https://developer.nvidia.com/cuda-downloads